-Date added to log Agenda Item No. Action Completion Date Status Open/ Closed 24 03-Nov-22 18 Significant Risk Register KJ, KMB and Paul Ewers to review the front sheet of the report to include an overview of the Trust's risk position and appetite 02-Nov-23 To be progressed after the Trust's Risk Appetite Statement has been reviewed.
+Date added to log Agenda Item No. Action Owner Completion Date Update Status Open/ 24 03-Nov-22 18 o o KJ, KMB and Paul Ewers to review the front sheet of the report to include an overview of the Trust's risk position and appetite To be progressed after the Trust's Risk Appetite Statement has been reviewed.
 In progress.
 An update would be provided in September 2023 after the Audit Committee Risk Seminar.
-Completed 31 09-Mar-23 CQC Maternity Patient Experience Update Patient experience presentation on themes across the hospital from Tendable and PEP data KJ 07-Sep-23 Presentation to October 2023 Board Seminar Completed
+Closed Completed 31 09-Mar-23 CQC Maternity Patient Experience Update Patient experience presentation on themes across the hospital from Tendable and PEP data KJ 07-Sep-23 Presentation to October 2023 Board Seminar Completed